CDCgov/prime-reportstream/prime-router/docs/proposals/0020-universal-metadata-search/example-queries.md

        where report_file.receiving_org = %receiving_org%
         ```
     - I want the average number of tests per report sent to us for all reports including a particular ordering provider.
+      - Similar to above queries for finding reports with an ordering provider
     - I want the total number of items associated with a particular ordering provider.
       - Search the ordering provider index and get all the metadata ids
       ```sql